 The Guardian Culture Magazine

 Matthew Finn (b.
-1971 Leeds) finished his Degree in Photography from Derby University in 1994 then gained a MA degree from Westminster University in Photographic Studies during which he continued to work on personal photographic projects that developed over a long period of time.
+1971 Leeds) finished his Degree in Photography from Derby University in 1994 then gained an MA from Westminster University in Photographic Studies during which he continued to work on personal photographic projects that developed over a long period of time.
 With no commercial constraints or deadlines, Finn cultivated a working practice of an auteur, in charge of all elements of the work where the craft of the print and the whole process became important to the photographer.
-Working on subjects about people that were important in his life, he made and continues to make images of students whom he has worked with in various art colleges in England and a collaboration with his mother whom he has photographed within her home environment for over 27 years.
-With his mother diagnosed with dementia and her subsequent move into a sheltered 24 hour nursing home, the nature of the work has changed moving away from collaboration to one of passive sitter.
-He is the recipient of the Jerwood/ Photoworks Awards in 2015.
+Working on subjects about people that were and are important in his life, he made and continues to make images of students whom he has worked with in various art colleges in England and a collaboration with his mother whom he had photographed within her home environment for over 30 years.
+With his mother diagnosed with dementia and her subsequent move into a sheltered 24 hour nursing home, the nature of the work changed moving away from collaboration to one of passive sitter and with the death of Jean on Mother’s day 2018 the act of photographing came to an end.

 School of Art

-During the 1990s it was still possible to find pockets of liberal, free thinking attitudes to making work, surrounded by stunning slightly crumbling decor, large windows, high ceilings and polished parquet flooring.
-School of Art looks at the environments, where these creative young individuals cultivated ideas and opinions and made work that they believed in whilst still adhering to the old traditions still relevant in the Art School.
-Students lost in academic systems could break free from the shackles of Uniforms and text books and make their mark, given time to figure out what they wanted and who they were in a free open minded environment.
-School of Art allows us to take a closer look at the environments, the individuals, and the styles that made these unique and much loved at a time before work loads, computer consoles, small rooms, Human resources and of course fees.
+During the 1990s with New labour in government, Brit Pop, the YBAs it was still possible to find pockets of liberal, free thinking attitudes to making art, surrounded by stunning crumbling decor, large windows, high ceilings and polished parquet flooring.
+The Victorian buildings that housed these Schools of Art allowed the students an environment where these creative young individuals cultivated ideas and opinions and made work that they believed in whilst still adhering to the old traditions still relevant in the Art School.
+Students lost in academic systems could break free from the shackles of uniforms and rule and begin to find their own identity.
+This was, after all, Cool Britannia.

-The work will also be exhibited here at Francesca Maffeo Gallery in November 2017.
+Mother, I’ve Lived a good Life was exhibited at Francesca Maffeo Gallery in November 2017.

 © Matthew Finn